Noncommutative resolutions and CICY quotients from a non-abelian GLSM: GLSM analysis

-As $\zeta\rightarrow-\infty$ an additional Coulomb branch emerges.
+As $\zeta\rightarrow-\infty$ an additional non-compact Coulomb branch emerges.
 A Coulomb branch indicates the presence of extra massless degrees of freedom.
 The associated CFT is expected to be singular and the gauge theory degrees of freedom to not decouple.
-While such phenomena are fairly well-understood for Coulomb branches at phase boundaries, having such a configuration at a point at infinity in the moduli space is a feature specific to non-abelian GLSMs.
+While such phenomena are fairly well-understood for Coulomb branches at phase boundaries, having such a configuration at a point at infinity in the moduli space is a feature which has so far only been observed in non-abelian GLSMs.
 It raises the immediate question whether the Coulomb branch and the hybrid model interact at some level.
 Since the methods to analyse strongly coupled phases do not apply to non-regular GLSMs, we have not been able to answer this question.
 One possible approach would be to compute the Witten index for the combined hybrid/Coulomb branch system.
 We hope to address this in future work.
 Whether or not the Coulomb branch decouples also has consequences for D-branes and categorical equivalences.
 We give some further comments at the end of the article.
+Further note that there are also exotic hybrid phases that can lead to singular low-energy CFTs \cite{Aspinwall:2009qy,Addington:2013gpa} through mechanisms that are not obviously related to Coulomb branches of strongly coupled phases.
+This can happen in abelian and non-abelian GLSMs when the Higgs vacua have a more complicated structure.
+Since our analysis of the low-energy effective theory in the $\zeta<0$-phase is incomplete, we cannot exclude that further singularities of this type also occur in our model.
+Moreover, the phenomenon of non-reguarity has so far only been described in one-parameter models.
+A generalisation to multiparameter models and possible connections to phenomena, such as exoflops, that arise in the context of singular phases would be interesting to investigate further.

 While we have not succeeded in giving a complete description of the low-energy physics of the theory in the $\zeta<0$-phase and we have not been able to pinpoint a smooth geometry from the GLSM analysis, mirror symmetry implies that we should find some sort of geometry in this phase.
 Both phases are mirror to a Calabi-Yau threefold whose Picard-Fuchs operator has two points of maximally unipotent monodromy, one of which we can relate to the geometry $Y$ \eqref{eq:Ygeometry} and the other corresponding to our problematic phase.
 The properties of the phase suggest that we should not expect there to be a smooth manifold but there could be something that can be interpreted as a non-commutative resolution of a singular geometry.
 Identifying a candidate for such a geometry will be the focus of the next section.